neemle/XJson/README.md

 A: Yes, but XJson’s generated helper only handles `[XJson]` types.
 For others, use your regular STJ pipeline.

 Q: How do I extend supported types?
-A: Extend the generator to handle more primitives/collections/enums, or file an issue/PR.
+A: Extend the generator to handle more primitives / collections / enums or file an issue/PR.

 License
 -------